 Can drug charges be expunged in NC?

 Drug convictions can be expunged depending on the exact charge and age of the defendant at the time of the charge.
 Under the new law there are wait periods for convictions ranging from 12 months to 10 years for those under age 22 at the time of the offense, depending on the exact charge.
 For straight dismissals or after successful completion of the 90-96 program there is no wait period.

 How long is a misdemeanor on your record in NC?

-Any criminal charge will remain on your record indefinitely under the laws of North Carolina.
+Any criminal conviction will remain on your record indefinitely under the laws of North Carolina.
 This includes pending charges, convictions, Prayer for Judgment Continued PJC's, or even dismissals prior to December 2020.
 Be aware the new Second Chance Act will impact cases disposed after December 1, 2021.

 How long is a felony on your record in NC?

-Felony charges, just like misdemeanor charges stay on your record in NC.
-This includes both convictions and dismissals.
+Felony charges, just like misdemeanor charges stay on your record indefinitely in NC.
+This includes both convictions and dismissals prior to December 2020.
 Charges never automatically drop off a record after a certain number of years.
 That misconception likely has spread based on the laws from another state, but not North Carolina.

 How long does it take to get rid of a misdemeanor NC?